Frequently Asked Questions

 Q: What career paths can graduates pursue?

-A: Graduates are prepared for roles such as Security Analyst, Network Defense Technician, Cybersecurity Specialist, and Security Operations Center (SOC) Analyst—across both private and public sector organizations.
+A: Graduates are prepared for a range of cybersecurity roles, including Security Analyst, Network Defense Technician, Cybersecurity Specialist, and Security Operations Center (SOC) Analyst—across both private and public sector organizations.

 Q: Does MNC-CTC offer career placement support?

 A: Yes.
-MNC-CTC connects students with employer partners, mentorship networks, and internship opportunities to support transition into the cybersecurity workforce.
+MNC-CTC connects students and graduates with employer partners, mentorship networks, and internship opportunities to support successful transition into the cybersecurity workforce.
+The school also provides career readiness workshops, résumé coaching, and interview preparation.

 Note: